 - Welfare overhaul The Government is committed to overhauling the welfare system.
-Our role in providing advice to the Government and delivering on this work programme is critical to the effective overhaul of the system. - Service experience We need to provide the best service we can to our clients.
-Our strategic shift mana manaaki is about a positive experience every time.
-We will take the changes we have been making to the frontline further by helping clients get what they need the first time they approach us.
-Te Pae Tata will provide the foundation for us to deliver better services more effectively for Māori. - A place to call home Having a place to call home is the foundation for almost everything else in a person's life, but for many of our clients it is not a stable foundation.
+Our role effective overhaul of the system. - Service experience We need to provide the best service we can to our clients.
+Our strategic been making to the frontline further by helping clients get what they need the first time they approach us.
+Te Pae Tata will provide the foundation for us to deliver better services more effectively for Māori. - in a person's life, but for many of our clients it is not a stable foundation.
 We need to provide people with as much accommodation support as they need and are entitled to until greater housing supply becomes available.